 This condition, also known as teeth grinding, involves excessive grinding or clenching of the teeth – usually without the person realizing they are doing it.
 In the US, an estimated 30-40 million people are affected by bruxism.

-Although we all sometimes grind or clench our teeth to some extent, people suffering from bruxism do it to the point that it starts to damage their teeth or cause other medical problems.
+Some 12% of Americans named tooth grinding as the bad dental habit that they'd most like to give up.
+And although we all sometimes grind or clench our teeth to some extent, people suffering from bruxism do it to the point that it starts to damage their teeth or cause other medical problems.d

 The condition can manifest itself in two ways: